-Ask anyone around you – at some point in their working years, have considered making a career change.
-While there are many factors that go into making that decision, do look out for a few signs telling you the time to make the change is now.
+At some point in their working years, ask anyone around you who have considered making a career change.
+In contrast, many factors make that decision; lookout for a few signs telling you the time to make the change.

 A career change may mean additional training, further education, and even starting over at a low-level position and beginning a new career path from scratch.